Forensic Psychology Degree and Career Guide

 What is the job growth for the field?

-According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 19 percent between 2014 and 2024, which is much faster than average.
-This growth will add 32,500 psychologists to the workforce.
+According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 6.2% through 2031, which is on par with all other careers.
+This growth will add 11,300 psychologists to the workforce.
 Why?
-Due to an aging population and health care costs associated with unhealthy lifestyles, personal and family problems and crime and punishment, there will be increased demand for forensic psychology professionals in schools, law enforcement agencies, social service agencies, consulting firms and mental health centers.
+Due to an aging population and health care costs associated with unhealthy lifestyles, personal and family problems and crime and punishment, there will be increased demand for forensic psychology professionals in schools, law enforcement agencies, social service agencies, consulting firms, and mental health centers.

 How much competition will I face for a job?